fhdsl/WDL_Workflows_Guide/docs/05-structs.md

 Within the `BwaMem` task, we must refer to variables inside the struct, such as `refGenome.ref_name` (which has a value of "hg19" using this JSON metadata):

 ```

+# Align fastq file to the reference genome
 task BwaMem {
   input {
     File input_fastq